UzayPoyraz/Comsci_ISAK_unit3/CriteriaA.md

 1. Pencil informations is able to be changed whenever, when user starts program it asks if the information is correct, if not then user will be able to input new information and it will be saved in the database
 2. Show pencils available for use, will give option saying pencils available.
 3. Show pencils needed to be sharpened, when user inputs a pencil name, The program is able to print whether it needs sharpening or not.
+4. Application is able to register a user and allow it to login as needed

 This has been discussed and agreed to with the client as shown in the [appendix](Appendix.md) [2]